keirthana/anbox-cloud-docs/howto/install/deploy-bare-metal.md

     juju add-model main

-You can have multiple models on each controller, which means that you can deploy multiple versions of Anbox Cloud, or other applications.

 ## Add all machines

 Before starting the deployment, you must add all machines to the Juju model.
 See {ref}`sec-minimum-hardware-requirements` for the list of machines that you need.